jo-v-cs/contractor_website/README.md

 any other relevant information.
 This site will also contain information about some of the potential contracted musicians that may be hired as well as an overview of services.

-This project is being built to fulfill the requirements of Code Louisville's JavaScript course and will implement the following features:
+This project will include the following features:

 ## How to use
 1. Clone this repository